 UC Riverside STRIDE program for high school students aims to diversify STEM workforce.
-Underrepresented students will participate in carefully designed summer research and educational activities.

-A new STEM program at UC Riverside for high school students will emphasize diversity, inclusion, equity and improving access to healthcare in the region.
 The Summer Training and Research Inspiration for Diverse Pipeline Engagement toward Advancing Stem Cell Treatment, or STRIDE, will be a 5-week summer research training program for 60 diverse high school students from throughout Riverside and San Bernardino counties, which comprise the Inland Empire.
+The Inland Empire is a medically underserved region.
+STRIDE aims to increase and diversify the STEM workforce to address unmet medical needs.
+All high school students in Inland Empire (> 16 years old by the program start date) are welcome to apply.

-STRIDE will provide important experiences for students of different levels, including high school trainees but also student mentors selected from a diverse pool of undergraduate students, graduate students, and medical students at UCR.
+STRIDE Trainees will participate in carefully designed summer research and educational activities.
+STRIDE will provide important experiences for students of different levels, including high school trainees but also student mentors selected from a diverse pool of undergraduate students, graduate students, and medical students, or postdoctoral scholars at UCR.
 The STRIDE program closely collaborates with Stem Cell Center, CIRM BRIDGE program at Cal State San Bernardino, and UCR TRANSCEND graduate and postdoctoral training program, which forms a training pathway from high school students to postdoctoral professionals.

 An experienced group of outreach program directors and faculty mentors from BCOE, CNAS, SOM, Graduate Division, Student Affairs, and Provost’s office serve on the advisory board of STRIDE to ensure the program success.
 The program will collaborate closely with current programs at UCR to recruit diverse students and help them succeed, including UCR Mathematics, Engineering, Science, Achievement programs; UCR Early Academic Outreach Programs; TRIO pre-college programs; and UCR School of Medicine Pathway Programs.